 IMPORTANT – Requests to resign from the roll of the Order cannot be made by telephone or in any other way than by sending the duly completed resignation form to the Order.

-Striking off the roll of the Order and revocation of the permit to practice
+Striking off the roll of the Order and revocation of the permit to practise by the DISCIPLINARY COUNCIL

 The Executive committee may also impose penalties, particularly when members have been convicted of criminal offences.
 It may also strike off the roll any member who fails to maintain professional liability insurance coverage or to meet the minimum compulsory continuing education requirements in accordance with Order regulations.

-The consequences of a resignation, striking off the roll of the Order or revocation of a permit to practice are the following:
+The consequences of a resignation, denial of registration, striking off the roll of the Order or revocation of a permit to practise are the following:

-- loss of the limited public accountancy permit issued under section 65 of the Chartered Professional Accountants Act, if applicable;
+- Definitive loss of the limited public accountancy permit issued under section 65 of the Chartered Professional Accountants Act, if applicable

-- prohibition on identifying yourself as a chartered professional accountant and using the CPA initials (including in telephone directories, on websites, social media, business cards and stationery);
+- Prohibition on holding yourself out or presenting yourself as a chartered professional accountant (including the legacy designation) and using the CPA initials, including in telephone directories, on websites and social media, in emails, and on business cards and stationery

-- requirement to immediately transfer your assurance and compilation files to another member or to the Order, if applicable;
+- Requirement to immediately transfer assurance, compilation and corporate taxation files to another member or to the Order, if applicable

-- loss of the benefits obtained as a CPA under agreements entered into by the Order on behalf of its members (short-term disability insurance, prescription drug insurance, etc.)
+- Loss of the benefits for CPAs under agreements entered into by the Order on behalf of its members (short-term disability insurance, prescription drug insurance, etc.)

-CAVEAT – The loss of the chartered professional accountant status and the prohibition on practicing public accountancy or using the CPA designation and initials may result in penal proceedings for the illegal practice of the profession or unauthorized use of the designation being brought against former members who continue to hold themselves out or present themselves as a CPA, or perform public accountancy acts.
+WARNING – The loss of the chartered professional accountant status and the prohibition on practising public accountancy or using the CPA designation and initials may result in penal proceedings for the illegal practice of the profession or unauthorized use of the designation being brought against you if you continue to hold yourself out or present yourself as a CPA, or perform public accountancy acts.

 Reinstatement on the roll of the Order

-Persons whose permit has been revoked will never be reinstated on the roll of the Order unless they again meet all the conditions for the issue of the permit (education, exam, practical experience, etc.).
+If your permit has been revoked, you may be reinstated on the roll of the Order only if you again meet all the conditions for the issue of the permit (education, exam, practical experience, etc.).